KINDERGARTEN THROUGH 12TH GRADE

 SEL Resilience for Grades K-12

 The SEL Resilience program provides lessons in multiple forms of activities ranging from workbook reading and mobile apps to board games and interactive exercises.
-Activities are designed to develop an individual’s ability to solve problems while interacting with others.
+The workbook reading and mobile apps are designed to develop students ability to solve problems while interacting with other students.
 There are specific programs for each grade age.

-For adequate training, a lesson is recommended at a minimum of 3-4 times per week, taking place over the course of 4-5 months.
+A lesson is recommended at a minimum of 3-4 times per week for adequate training.
+The lessons takes place over the course of 4-5 months.
 In order for every child to sufficiently participate in the lessons, preschool and kindergarten classes usually have no more than 10 students per instructor due to common behavioral challenges at this age range.
 Grades 2 and beyond do not require a class maximum.

 SEL Resilience for Young Adults